WHO says it may be 'last chance' to find COVID origins | Science-Environment

 WHO says it may be 'last chance' to find COVID origins

-The World Health Organization (WHO) said on Wednesday its newly formed advisory group on dangerous pathogens may be "our last chance" to determine the origins of the SARS-CoV-2 virus and called for cooperation from China.
+She told a news conference that "more than three dozen recommended studies" must still to be carried out to determine how the virus crossed from the animal species to humans.
+Reported Chinese testing for antibodies in Wuhan residents in 2019 will be "absolutely critical" to understanding the virus's origins, van Kerkhove said.

-The World Health Organization (WHO) said on Wednesday its newly formed advisory group on dangerous pathogens may be "our last chance" to determine the origins of the SARS-CoV-2 virus and called for cooperation from China.
+The World Health Organization said on Wednesday its newly formed advisory group on dangerous pathogens may be "our last chance" to determine the origins of the SARS-CoV-2 virus and urged China to provide data from early cases.
 The first human cases of COVID-19 were reported in the central Chinese city of Wuhan in December 2019.
 China has repeatedly dismissed theories that the virus leaked from one of its laboratories and has said no more visits are needed.

 The WHO on Wednesday named the 26 proposed members of its Scientific Advisory Group on the Origins of Novel Pathogens (SAGO).
 They include Marion Koopmans, Thea Fischer, Hung Nguyen and Chinese animal health expert Yang Yungui, who took part in the joint investigation in Wuhan.
 DOZENS OF STUDIES NEEDED

 The WHO was seeking to "take a step back, create an environment where we can again look at the scientific issues", he said.
-Chen Xu, China's ambassador to the UN in Geneva, told a separate news conference the conclusions of the joint study were "quite clear," adding that as international teams had been sent to China twice already, "it is time to send teams to other places."
+"This is our best chance, and it may be our last chance to understand the origins of this virus."
+Chen Xu, China's ambassador to the UN in Geneva, told a separate news conference the conclusions of the joint study were "quite clear", adding that as international teams had been sent to China twice already, "it is time to send teams to other places."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)